KannonZenetism/zenetism-field-physics/structural-physics/spx/frequency-structure-and-the-register-error.md

 The register error proceeds as follows:

 1. A motive principle is detected — something dynamic, something that drives becoming
-2. Because it appears foundational (prior to manifested form), it is attributed to the most foundational register available in the practitioner's vocabulary — typically "Source," "God," "the Absolute," or in Zenetist terms, Zenon / the Unknown Principle
+2. Because it appears foundational (prior to manifested expression), it is attributed to the most foundational register available in the practitioner's vocabulary — typically "Source," "God," "the Absolute," or in Zenetist terms, Zenon / the Unknown Principle
 3. Because it is attributed to the trans-structural register, the conclusion follows that the fundamental nature of reality is vibratory, and that structure is secondary to or dissolved by this vibration
 4. The drive to "raise one's frequency" or to "transcend structure" follows naturally from the misattribution — if the Absolute is frequency, then spiritual development consists in aligning with frequency and releasing structural constraints